 The Registrant's directors and shareholders have approved a Share Incentive Plan (the "Plan").
-The Plan was approved by the TSE in 1996.
-The principal purposes of the Plan are to promote a proprietary interest in the Registrant among its directors and employees: to retain, attract and motivate the qualified managers the Registrant requires; to provide a long-term incentive element in overall compensation: and to promote the long-term profitability of the Registrant.
+The Plan was approved by the TSX in 1996.
+The principal purposes of the Plan are to promote a proprietary interest in the Registrant among its directors and employees; to retain, attract and motivate the qualified managers of the Registrant; to provide a long-term incentive element in overall compensation; and to promote the long-term profitability of the Registrant.